 Scott Sherman, Ph.D, Secretary

-Mr. Sherman is a clinical psychologist in private practice providing psychotherapy services for well over 35 years.
+Mr. Sherman is a retired clinical psychologist.
 He is a founding board member and on the executive committee of Coachella Valley Repertory.
 He has been secretary to the board since its first meeting in August 2008.
 His commitment to CVRep is based on the belief that experiencing entertaining theater of substance helps people to grow, learn and develop a better understanding of themselves and their community.

 Peter Bochnewich is an attorney and owner of Bochnewich Law Offices, APC, Palm Desert, with emphasis in trust and estate trial work, estate planning, probate, and civil matters.
 Peter is past President of the Desert Bar Association and Desert Estate Planning Council, and active in community affairs.
 Peter has 10/10 AVVO attorney rating and is a Palm Springs Life MagazineTop Lawyer 2013-2015.
 Peter, wife Luz and daughter Anastasia believe in CVRep.